MauPfau/kickstarter-prediction/README.md

 ## _Description_
-The idea behind this project is to use different predictive algorithms, and compare the results.
+The idea behind this project is to use different predictive algorithms, and compare the results <br>
-The dataset we use is found on Kaggle.
+The dataset we use is found on Kaggle <br>
-We try to predict if a Kickstarter project will succeed or fail to reach its goal in the given time.
+We try to predict if a Kickstarter project will succeed or fail to reach its goal in the given time <br>
-We build a usable dataset by taking into account different features that might impact the result (category, number of days, number of projects the same day, ...)
+We build a usable dataset by taking into account different features that might impact the result (category, number of days, number of projects the same day, ...) <br>
-We use different algorithms (SVM, Random Forest, Neural Network, ...)
+We use different algorithms (SVM, Random Forest, Neural Network, ...) <br>

 ### _Structure_
 - **Final_Report.pdf** : main report file, with results and method